The given physical environment: natural capital

 Dark areas indicate high natural capital, lighter shades lower natural capital

-The top ten of the natural capital ranking sees some surprising and less well known countries like Congo, Bhutan, Cameroon, Suriname, Guyana, and Laos, whereas the OECD’s representation in the top twenty is limited to Sweden, Canada, Finalnd, New Zealand and Norway.
-The rankings of China (155) and India (183) are affected by a combination of arid climate, high population density and depletion levels, raising concerns over those countries’ ability to self-sustain their large populations in the absence of well-planned counter-measurements.
+The Natural Capital Index is topped by Guyana, followed by Laos, Congo, Cameron and Sweden.
+OECD representation in the top 20 is limited to Sweden, Canada, New Zealand and Finland.
+The two most populated countries, China (153) and India (163) are both affected by a combination of arid climate, high population density and depletion levels, raising concerns over those countries’ ability to self-sustain their large populations in the long term.